alnoki/AAAAAA/doc/procedures/git.rst

       git log --pretty="Committer name: %cn" | sort | uniq
       git log --pretty="Committer email: %ce" | sort | uniq

 #.
-Inspect all of these fields at once, for the entire project history, via:
+Inspect all of these fields at once, for the entire project history:

    .. code-block:: bash